jicda18/UnioLoci/docs/api-design.md

 ## 5. Real-time Communication (WebSockets)

-For real-time updates, clients will connect to a WebSocket endpoint.
-The backend will push messages to all connected members of a calendar when an event is created, updated, or deleted.
+For real-time updates and user presence, clients will connect to a WebSocket endpoint.
+The backend will push messages to all connected members of a calendar for event changes and user activities.

 - **Event:** `event:created`
   - **Payload:** The full new event object.